OctopusDeploy/docs/docs/projects/version-control/index.md

 ### What's next?

 We have some strong opinions on what's next.
+The first release of config-as-code will only include the _deployment process_.

+Our plans for future releases of config-as-code are to add support for:

+- Variables
+- Runbooks

-We've always intended to version-control variables and runbooks, and we'd like to evolve the OCL schema to make it friendlier for editing by hand.
+In addition, we'd like to evolve the OCL schema to make it friendlier for editing by hand.

-But we are very interested to hear what's important to _you_.

 ### We want your feedback

-Our major goal for the early stages of this feature is to discover the ways people want config as code to evolve.
+Our major goal for the early stages of this feature is to discover the ways people want config-as-code to evolve.
 What scenarios would you like to see unlocked?
 What doesn't work the way you hoped?

 You can provide feedback through whichever of the following channels you feel most comfortable with: